AxDSan/ReplyGuy/README.md

 ## ⚠️ Disclaimer

-This extension is not affiliated with Twitter/X or OpenRouter.
-Use it responsibly and in accordance with Twitter's terms of service.
+This extension is not affiliated with 𝕏 or OpenRouter.
+Use it responsibly and in accordance with 𝕏 terms of service.
+By using this extension, you agree to release the author and contributors from any issues, problems, or responsibilities that may arise from its use or misuse.